-Social commerce examples: 3 ways augmented reality is the future of sales
+Social commerce examples: 3 ways AR is the future of sales

 The rise in daily social media usage shows no sign of slowing down.
 In 2012, online users spent an average of 90 minutes on social media.
 Fast forward to 2020, and on average, we now dedicate 145 minutes to social media apps each day.
 Depending on who you ask, that may or may not sound like that much, but if you add all these minutes up, it works out at almost 900 hours a year — more time than most people spend eating or exercising.